Resolver Decoder

 Algorithms

-The block uses the correctly sampled and normalized version of secondary sine and cosine waveforms to demodulate the sine and cosine signals using which it determines the electrical position of the resolver.
+The block uses the correctly sampled and normalized version of the secondary sine and cosine waveforms to demodulate the sine and cosine signals using which it determines the electrical position of the resolver.
 It converts this position into its mechanical equivalent according to the number of pole pairs available in the resolver.
 The resulting value indicates the mechanical position of the motor.

 The block also uses the demodulated sine and cosine signals (sine and cosine of resolver electrical angle) to compute the motor speed as well as the sine and cosine values of the motor electrical position.

-The block supports the following two excitation methods:
+The block supports these excitation methods:

 where:

-is the average amplitude value of a signal cycle
+is the average amplitude value of a signal cycle.

-is the number of samples per excitation cycle
+is the number of samples per excitation cycle.

-is the peak amplitude value of a signal cycle
+is the peak amplitude value of a signal cycle.

 The block computes the electrical angular position of the resolver as